 b) Have written off the rental payments 100% (maximized tax write offs)

 c) Don’t take a loss on selling the vehicle (prevents loss on selling a depreciated asset)

 d) Aren’t stuck with an obsolete vehicle (curbs obsolescence)

 c) If the vehicle was truly a revenue generating asset for you business (ie, you use the flashy car to gain more clients and it actually gets you more clients, or you use the truck to transport goods that you obtain and sell at a profit), then you have generated positive cash flow and have completely written off the cost of using and acquiring the vehicle!

 Remember, invest in appreciating assets, lease depreciating assets!

 Now imagine if you also did this with your computers, software, servers, etc.

-Here’s a list of 2013 model cars with a gross weight over 6,000 lbs.
-The 2014 and beyond models will most likely all qualify as well unless there is a tax law change.
+Here’s a list of 2016 model cars with a gross weight over 6,000 lbs.
 Usually each vehicle will have its weight on the side door.
 If you’re unsure, just ask the dealer.